 As owners of power plants and participants in wholesale energy markets, certain of the Company's subsidiaries are subject to regulation by various federal and state government agencies.
 These agencies include FERC and the PUCT, as well as other public utility commissions in certain states where the Company's assets are located.
 Each of the Company's U.S. generating facilities qualifies as an EWG or QF.
 In addition, the Company is subject to the market rules, procedures and protocols of the various ISO and RTO markets in which it participates.
-Likewise, certain of the Company's subsidiaries must also comply with the mandatory reliability requirements imposed by NERC and the regional reliability entities in the regions where the Company has generating facilities subject to NERC's reliability authority.
+Likewise, certain of the Company's subject to market rules, procedures and protocols of the various ISO and RTO markets in which it participates.
+Likewise, certain of the Company's subject to rate regulation by NERC's reliability entities in the regions where the Company has generating facilities subject to NERC's reliability authority.
 The Company's operations within the ERCOT footprint are not subject to rate regulation by FERC, as they are deemed to operate solely within the ERCOT market and not in interstate commerce.
 These operations are subject to regulation by PUCT.
-Similarly, the Company's operations within Hawaii are not subject to rate regulation by FERC, as they are deemed to operate solely within the State of Hawaii and not in interstate commerce.
+Similarly, the Company's operations within Hawaii are not subject to rate regulation by FERC, as they are deemed to operate regulation by FERC, as they are deemed to operate solely within the ERCOT market and not in interstate commerce.